montchr/dotfield/README.md

 TODO

 Only home-manager support is possible here.
-These profiles may be deployable with `deploy-rs`.
-That feature alone makes `deploy-rs` stand out from the rest of the Nix-centric deployment tools available as of this writing.

 ### macOS/Darwin